Improved Extrapolation Methods of Data-driven Background Estimation in High-Energy Physics: Data-driven methods of background estimation

 The concept of estimating backgrounds from the data itself is nothing new.
 Important discoveries in the history of particle physics would not have been possible without such estimations, given that the underlying theory of particle interactions were not very well known or had large uncertainties \cite{jpsi1}-\cite{top2}.

-While there are many ways the data-driven methods can be divided, in this letter, we will group them into two categories.
-In the first category, there are data-driven methods that use interpolations from the measurements performed on the side bands.
+While there are many ways that data-driven methods can be divided, in this article, we will group them into two categories.
+In the first category, there are data-driven methods that use interpolations from the measurements performed on the side-bands.
 These methods are used when we look for a new particle state in a restricted range of kinematic phase space (usually mass).
 In the second category, there are methods we use when straight interpolations are difficult to employ.
-The methods that use extrapolations based on information in signal depleted region, fall in this group.
-The extrapolation methods, loosely called the ``ABCD'' method, are often used in hadron collider experiments, where predictions of multijet production processes have large uncertainties \cite{dzero1,dzero2}.
+The methods that use extrapolations based on information in signal-depleted regions, fall in this group.
+An extrapolation method, called the ``ABCD'' method, is often used in hadron collider experiments, where predictions of multijet production processes have large uncertainties \cite{dzero1,dzero2,matrixmethod}.
 For more complicated analyses, it could involve combinations of the two categories.